department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

    - Phone number
    - Address

-You may also need more information in certain cases:
+**You may also need more information in certain cases:**

-- **If the person was married**, you'll also need the surviving spouse’s status as Servicemember, Veteran or family member.
+- **If the person was married**, you'll also need the surviving spouse’s status as Veteran, Servicemember, or family member.
 - **If the person has any children with disabilities**, you'll need the status and detailed information for any disabled children who may be buried in the future in a national cemetery.
 - **If the person's spouse died previously and was buried in a VA national cemetery**, you'll need the full name of the predeceased spouse as well as the cemetery section and site number where they're buried.